mortezakowkabi/jcb-persian-documentation/030-How-to-filter-a-list-field-based-on-association-with-another-field.md

 * Always sanitize input and validate returned data.
 * Use consistent naming for fields (e.g., `country`, `region`) to avoid confusion.
 * JCB compiles all Ajax methods into one file (`models/ajax.php`) — no need to manually add multiple controllers.
-* If targeting another component’s table, ensure you know the association field name.
+* If targeting another component's table, ensure you know the association field name.

 ---